fiboa/extensions/README.md

 * `examples/` folder:
   * Add at least one GeoJSON example
   * Add a GeoParquet example.
 You can generate it from GeoJSON with the [fiboa CLI](https://github.com/fiboa/cli).
-* Go through the files and update everything that is still named 'template'.
+* Go through the files and update everything that is still named 'template' (or 'extension-template').
   The easiest way is to let an IDE/Editor search through all the files for 'template'.
 * Run the tests
 * `CHANGELOG.md`: Update the Changelog